ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ---
 title: Monitoring (Prometheus)
 permalink: /docs/prometheus/
-description: How to deploy kuberentes cluster monitoring solution based on Prometheus.
+description: How to deploy kubernetes cluster monitoring solution based on Prometheus.
 Installation based on Prometheus Operator using kube-prometheus-stack project.
 last_modified_at: "15-08-2025"
 ---